harshil-codes/openshift-for-multicloud-demo/README.md

 - Existing OpenShift clusters in AWS and GCP (tested with 4.19)
 - AWS IAM user with an `AdministratorAccess` policy mapping.
-- GCP IAM user with admin-level permissions in a GCP project.
+- GCP IAM service account with `Owner`-level permissions in a GCP project.

 ### 🛫 Deploy the Environment